Last updated:

 Tropical Storm Chris

-Tropical Storm Chris was a short-lived system in the southwestern Gulf of Mexico that formed as a tropical depression on June 30, became a tropical storm that evening and dissipated the next morning.
+Tropical Storm Chris was a short-lived system in the southwestern Gulf of Mexico that formed as a tropical depression on June 30 in Veracruz, Mexico.
+It became a tropical storm that evening and dissipated the next morning.
+The storm caused five deaths, damaged 2,000 homes and affected over 20,000 people.

 Tropical Storm Alberto

-The first named storm of the season, Tropical Storm Alberto, made landfall on June 20 bringing heavy rainfall and flooding to the Gulf Coast regions of Mexico and Texas.
-Governor Greg Abbott declared a disaster for 51 Texas counties and the Texas National Guard and emergency responders assisted in recovery.
+The first named storm of the season, Tropical Storm Alberto, made landfall on June 20.
+It brought heavy rainfall (up to 10.5 inches in Lamar, near Rockport) and flooding to the Gulf Coast regions of Mexico and Texas.
+Governor Greg Abbott declared a disaster for 51 Texas counties.

-While there are many immediate needs in the wake of hurricanes, funders should consider designating funds for anticipated intermediate and long-term needs of the affected communities.
+While there are many immediate needs following hurricanes, funders should consider designating funds for the affected communities’ anticipated intermediate and long-term needs.

 Immediate needs

 After a hurricane, needs will depend on the type and amount of damage.
-Immediate needs may include cleaning up and temporary repair of damaged homes and businesses.
-In communities, this includes debris clean-up and waste management (which also continue into long-term recovery).
-There will be a need to replace vehicles, personal belongings, appliances and furniture lost in the hurricane.
+Immediate needs include debris removal and temporary repair of damaged homes and businesses.
+There will also be a need to replace vehicles, personal belongings, appliances and furniture.

 Cash assistance